 The INSEAD Alumni Association of Belgium is a non-profit organisation founded in 1963.
 The IAAB has since carefully built its reputation thanks to principally two prestigious events: the Innovator Prize and Viewpoint.

-The Association of Belgium, through its President Christophe Hamal represents more than 1,650 Alumni.
+The Association of Belgium, through its President Christophe Hamal represents almost 2,000 Alumni.